 Quiz

-Allows the teacher to design and set quiz tests, which may be automatically marked and feedback and/or to correct answers shown
+Allows the tutor to design and set quiz tests, which may be automatically marked and feedback and/or to correct answers shown.

 SCORM